Anthonypaige/investnurenergy/src/content/post/what-is-geothermal-access.md

 - **Water-Assisted Systems**: If there's a sufficient body of water available on or near your property, it can be utilized to assist in creating heat.

-- **Further Reading**: To explore the different types of geothermal systems in detail, check out our article on [Choosing the Right Geothermal Heat Pump System for Your Property](link to Geo-3 article).
+To explore the different types of geothermal systems in detail, check out our article on [The Best Geothermal Heat Pump System for Your Property](insert article).

+### Local Regulations will have an impact on Geothermal System Installation

+- **Regulatory Considerations**: Local regulations can significantly affect the installation of geothermal systems.
+Some areas may have restrictions on drilling depths, water usage for open-loop systems, or even specific zoning laws.

 #### Conclusion